The Spiritual Centre.co.uk

 Grape Seed (Vitis vinifera)

-Red vine leaves are gathered in early autumn when they turn deep red, then dried for storage.
+Red vine leaves are gathered in early autumn once they have deepened in colour, then carefully dried for storage.
 A strong infusion is prepared by steeping the dried leaves in freshly boiled water.
-Once cooled, a cloth is soaked in the liquid and applied gently to the bruised area as a compress.
+Once cooled, a cloth may be soaked in the liquid and applied gently to the affected area as a compress.

 Ingredients: